Samsung/tizen-docs/docs/application/web/guides/tau/accessibility.md

   ```

 - If the `role` attribute is not defined, it is not read.
-  In the following snippet, the screen reader reads "test", but not "link".
+  In the following snippet, the screen reader reads "test", but not "link":

   ```
   <a role="" href="test.html">test</a>